glebpro/nlptermproject2017/classifier/corpus_utils/data_format_readme.txt

     'archived':         true/false if submission archived

-Comments are recorded as tree-like structures, a list of comment JSON objects, each comment has a 'children' filed that is another list of comments
+Comments are recorded as tree-like structures, a list of comment JSON objects, each comment has a 'children' field that is another list of comments

 COMMENT:
     'archived':             true/false if comment archived